Luke Morgan: 1999–2002

-Luke arrives with his family: parents Andy Morgan (Ross Davidson) and Sue Morgan (Eve White); brother Adam Morgan (David Brown); and sisters Beth Morgan (Elizabeth O'Grady, Kate Baines) and Zara Morgan (Kelly Greenwood).
+Luke arrives with his parents Andy Morgan (Ross Davidson) and Sue Morgan (Eve White), brother Adam Morgan (David Brown), and sisters Beth Morgan (Elizabeth O'Grady, Kate Baines) and Zara Morgan (Kelly Greenwood).
 He begins a friendship with Darren Osborne (Ashley Taylor Dawson) and a relationship with Mandy Richardson (Sarah Jayne Dunn).
 During a game of football, Luke tackles Mark Gibbs (Colin Parry) which ends Mark's chances of becoming a professional footballer and leads to Mark resenting Luke and bullying him.
 When Luke stands up to Mark, he becomes annoyed.
 One night Mark and two of his friends beats him up, before raping him.
 Luke remains silent about the rape, afraid of the consequences and his relationship with Mandy deteriorates as a result.
 They separate and she begins a relationship with Darren, aware it will upset Luke.
 When he tries to tell Mandy about the rape, she ignores him and tries to punish him for their separation.

 Luke becomes depressed and attempts suicide so Adam encourages him to talk to someone and Luke tells his family that he was raped.
 Sue, Adam and Mandy are supportive, whereas Andy struggles to believe his son.
 Darren is spiteful towards Luke and believes Luke is gay and lying about the rape.
 Annoyed at Darren's behaviour, Mandy ends their relationship and supports Luke.
 Sue begins to struggle with the pressure of the rape and begins taking medication.
 After Mark intimidates him, Luke decides to inform the police he was raped and Mark, along with his two friends, are charged with assault and rape.
 Believing the family will be disowned by the community, Andy asks Luke to drop the charges and later, Mark harasses Luke and tells him that he won't be believed.
 At the trial, Mark and his friends are found guilty and Mark is sentenced to eight years imprisonment, whereas the friends are sentenced to three years imprisonment.